rsyslog/rsyslog/source/compatibility/v3compatibility.rst

-If you are running in a system with only rsyslog 3.12.5 and above in the receiver roles, it is suggested to add one (or both) of the above statements to the top of your rsyslog.conf (but after the $ModLoad's!) - that will enable you to use the best in timestamp support availble.
+If you are running in a system with only rsyslog 3.12.5 and above in the receiver roles, it is suggested to add one (or both) of the above statements to the top of your rsyslog.conf (but after the $ModLoad's!) - that will enable you to use the best in timestamp support available.
 Please note that when you use this format with other receivers, they will probably become pretty confused and not detect the timestamp at all.
-In earlier rsyslog versions, for example, that leads to duplication of timestamp and hostname fields and disables the detection of the orignal hostname in a relayed/NATed environment.
+In earlier rsyslog versions, for example, that leads to duplication of timestamp and hostname fields and disables the detection of the original hostname in a relayed/NATed environment.
 So use the new format with care.

 Queue Modes for the Main Message Queue